-I answered a question on severing ties with one's parents on 4 September 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on severing ties with one's parents on Philosophy in Action Radio on 4 September 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 When should a person maintain a relationship with his parents – or not?
 When, if ever, should an adult child distance himself from his parents – or cut them off completely?
 Does it matter if the parent was awful years ago, but since then, he's seemed to reform his ways?

 My Answer, In Brief: If a parent does a serious-enough wrong, such that mutually beneficial relationship is impossible, then an adult child can and should sever ties.

 - Download: MP3 Segment

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - Philosophy in Action: The Process of Forgiveness (5 June 2011)